http://med4treat.top

 Margaret L. Carter

-Welcome to the May 2022 issue of my newsletter, “News from the Crypt,” and please visit Carter’s Crypt, devoted to my horror, fantasy, and paranormal romance work, especially focusing on vampires and shapeshifting beasties.
+Welcome to the September 2023 issue of my newsletter, “News from the Crypt,” and please visit Carter’s Crypt, devoted to my horror, fantasy, and paranormal romance work, especially focusing on vampires and shapeshifting beasties.
 If you have a particular fondness for vampires, check out the chronology of my series in the link labeled “Vanishing Breed Vampire Universe.”
-For my recommendations of “must read” classic and modern vampire fiction, explore the Realm of the Vampires:

 Also, check out the multi-author Alien Romances Blog